KLayout/klayout/macbuild/ReadMe.md

 * The latest Xcode and command-line tool kit compliant with each OS
   * https://developer.apple.com/xcode/resources/
   * https://mac.install.guide/commandlinetools/4
-* Qt5 package from Homebrew, MacPorts, or Anaconda3
+* Qt5 package from MacPorts or Anaconda3.
+Qt6, from Homebrew.
-* Optionally, Ruby and Python packages from Homebrew, MacPorts, or Anaconda3
+* Optionally, Ruby and Python packages from MacPorts, Homebrew, or Anaconda3
 #### For matching versions of Ruby and Python, please also refer to `build4mac_env.py`.

 # 5. Command-line options of **`build4mac.py`**